dibakarray/CourseProjectShiny/README.md

 Tutorial available
 [here](http://varianceexplained.org/RData/code/code_lesson3/).
 To run
-the shiny application download/clone the project and then run runApp() by switching over to the project directory.
+the shiny application download/clone the project and then run runApp() after switching over to the project directory.